debapriya9b/cookbook/README.md

 **Login-Logout link in Navigation bar**

-In the navbar,when the user is logged in,its showing the user's name with a welcoming note and the logged out link.Whenever user session is no more valid,its automatically showing login link instead of logout,and the use name is not visible any more:Teated this feature also.
+In the navbar,when the user is logged in,its showing the user's name with a welcoming note and the logged out link.Whenever user session is no more valid,its automatically showing login link instead of logout and the user name is not visible any more:Teated this feature also.

 ---